mattiadurso/keypoints_factory/README.md

 # matplotlib: used for demo and plotting validation results in read_results.ipynb
 # nvidia-ml-py: to measure VRAM usage
 # PIL: used in some visualizations, but not strictly needed for benchmarking
-# xformers: to increase speed when using transformer-based models
+# xformers: to increase speed when using transformer-based models (e.g., DeDoDe, RDD)
 pip install \
   matplotlib==3.10.1 \
   nvidia-ml-py==13.580.82 \